jannikmi/extremitypathfinder/README.rst

 **Visibility detection:** my **"Angle Range Elimination Algorithm"** (AREA)

-To my knowledge the was no previous algorithm for computing the visibility of points (<-> visibility graph) that is visiting edges at most once without any trigonometric computations, without sorting and with that few distance/intersection checks.
+To my knowledge there was no previous algorithm for computing the visibility of points (<-> visibility graph) that is visiting edges at most once without any trigonometric computations, without sorting and with that few distance/intersection checks.

 Simple fundamental idea: points (extremities) are visible when there is no edge running in front "blocking the view".